lucasjoliveau/doc/en/applications/general/iot/config/https_certificate_iot.md

 The configuration regarding the server is missing.
-In other words, the Odoo instance is not connected with the IoT box.
+In other words, the Konvergo ERP instance is not connected with the IoT box.

 Solution: